SmartTVs

 Roku Model

-So no matter your preference – big screen, PC monitor or on the go – Roku offers flexibility to stream races.
+So no matter your preference, Roku offers flexibility to stream races on the big screen, a PC monitor or on the go.
 Just select a service, create an account, install the channel, sign in and you’ll be set to watch NASCAR.

 Based on my experience as both a NASCAR enthusiast and cord cutter, here are some tips: